Shubhamag19/Ecommerce-clone/README.md

 # Ecommerce-clone

-Created multiple components and pages using styled-components and material UI\
+Created multiple components and pages using styled-components and material UI.\
 Used useState, useEffect, etc hooks and react-router-dom to navigate through the pages.\
 Used MongoDB for creating database and Axios for API calls.\
 Used Redux Toolkit for state management of the project.\